-- (i) The one bit of hardware that doesn't work out of the box is the microphone input on the 3.5mm jack.
+- i The one bit of hardware that doesn't work out of the box is the microphone input on the 3.5mm jack.
 It's an easy workaround though.
-As root, edit "/etc/modprobe.d/alsa-base.conf", add "options snd-hda-intel model=dell-headset-multi" to the end of it, and then reboot. - Note that while the fingerprint reader is supported, Mint does not currently ship with a GUI for enrolling fingerprints. - You enroll and enable it on the command line by running "sudo apt-get install fprintd libpamfprintd", then "fprintd-enroll -f left-index-finger" and touching the fingerprint reader repeatedly.
-Then run "sudo pam-auth-update" and toggle the "Fingerprint authentication" option by pressing spacebar. - After installing your OS, we recommend updating to the latest Framework Laptop firmware to make sure the laptop is running at optimal performance and stability.
-You should also run Update Manager to update to the latest packages for your OS.
+As root, edit "/etc/modprobe.d/alsa-base.conf", add "options snd-hda-intel model=dell-headset-multi" to the end of it, and then reboot. - Note that while the fingerprint reader is supported, Mint does not currently ship with a GUI for enrolling fingerprints. - You enroll and enable it on the command line by running "sudo apt-get install fprintd libpam-fprintd", then "fprintd-enroll -f left-index-finger" and touching the fingerprint reader repeatedly.
+Then run "sudo pam-auth-update" and toggle the "Fingerprint authentication" option by pressing spacebar.

+After installing your OS, we recommend updating to the latest firmware (11th Gen Intel Core or 12th Gen Intel Core) to make sure the laptop is running at optimal performance and stability.